Miles Smith Farm: History

-In 1918, Sarah Adeline Whitehouse buy the property.
-Whitehouse is a midwife who helped to bring over 45 children into the world and she was also known as the "best shot in Loudon" and filled the farmhouse with deer antlers.
+In 1918, Sarah Adeline Whitehouse bought the property.
+Whitehouse was a midwife who helped to bring over 45 children into the world, and she was also known as the "best shot in Loudon" and filled the farmhouse attic with deer antlers.

-In 2002, the current iteration of Miles Smith Farm is founded with just two pregnant Scottish Highland cows.
+In 2002, the current iteration of Miles Smith Farm was founded with just two pregnant Scottish Highland cows.
 In 2005, the first beef sales were made at a local cooperative market and a solar-powered store on the farm property opened in 2011.
+And in 2012, the first short-term rental unit was opened.

-Today, the farm has recovered over 200 acres of off-pasture farmland, including land belonging to St. Paul's School.
+In the past, the farm recovered over 200 acres of off-pasture farmland, including land belonging to St. Paul's School.
 St. Paul's strongly supports local agriculture and the local economy by making some of its unused land available to local farmers.
-The land is managed by the New Hampshire Audubon and also provides a natural habitat for grassland birds such as grasshopper sparrows and eastern meadowlarks.
+The New Hampshire Audubon manages the land and also provides a natural habitat for grassland birds such as grasshopper sparrows and eastern meadowlarks.

-Miles Smith Farm is participating in a program to extend the period of time when their cattle can graze from four to six months a year up to eight months a year by allowing the cattle to feed on turnips during the colder months.
+In 2018, Miles Smith Farm participated in a program to extend the time when their cattle can graze from four to six months a year up to eight months a year by allowing the cattle to feed on turnips during the colder months.

+The farm store closed in 2024 and is now a private residence.

 Marketing and distribution

 School program

-In 2011, the farm started selling beef to the Gilford, New Hampshire School District, who were looking for fresh, locally grown, and healthier food to serve to the students and staff.
-The Concord School District, Oyster River Cooperative School District, and Seabrook, New Hampshire schools system followed in 2013.
+In 2011, the farm started selling beef to the Gilford, New Hampshire School District, which was looking for fresh, locally grown, and healthier food to serve to the students and staff.
+The Concord School District, Oyster River Cooperative School District, and Seabrook, New Hampshire school systems followed in 2013.

-Farmer's markets

-Miles Smith Farm sells their beef directly to the consumer in various farmers' markets around the state, and have been featured by New Hampshire Magazine as a local food supplier.
-Their products are also available at many Hannaford Brothers Company grocery stores throughout New Hampshire.

-Farm store

-A retail store is located on the grounds of the farm and was outfitted with a solar energy system to heat and power the store.
-The solar array was part of a grant from the U.S. Department of Agriculture and funded by the department's Rural Energy for America Program to give a boost to farmers and businesses for projects that increase efficiency and decrease impacts.